-Mr. Stich has also handled numerous real estate transactions, and has represented clients involved in lending and secured financing, real estate development, real estate title, boundary and access disputes, construction contracts, title, commercial and residential leasing, broker commissions, corporate and partnership dissolutions, sales and warranty claims, and foreclosures.
+Although he still does some trial work, Max now represents clients involved in lending and secured financing, real estate development, real estate title, boundary and access disputes, construction contracts, title, and commercial and residential leasing.

 Member: Arapahoe, Denver, and Colorado Bar Associations